Call Toll Free in the US: 1-800-419-4601

 Outside the US: 1-212-766-4111

-International students, however, have even more to consider, including getting a visa, managing foreign money and maybe even learning English.
+International students, however, have even more to consider, including getting a visa, acquiring translations of academic transcripts and personal documents, managing foreign money and maybe even learning English.

 International student information regarding student visas can be confusing.
 Your college or university should provide international students with information about visa requirements and how to get started.
 The US government also provides this type of information for international students.